Last updated on October 31, 2025

 Dave created the cards, and Richard added them to a deck he play tested with Lily.
 On the fourth game, he finally drew and was able to play the card.
 Lily and Richard did get married, and the deck is apparently still intact.
 Eight more copies of Proposal were printed and given to family members as well as Dave and Quinton.

 Quinton Hoover’s copy was apparently stolen on a trip to Japan and has never been recovered.
-A copy did show up for sale in 2017 in Paris at Magic Bazar for $50,000, but the webpages about the posting have been closed and whether or not it did get bought is unknown.
+A copy did show up for sale in 2017 in Paris at Magic Bazar for $50,000, but the webpages about the posting have been closed and whether or not it was bought is unknown.

 #3: The 1/1 The One Ring